awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

    1. For **Tags**, choose **Add tag** to associate key value pair tags for the task\.

-   1. For **Configure managed tags**, choose **Enable managed tags** to have Amazon ECS add tags that can be used when reviewing cost allocation in your Cost and Usage Report\.
+   1. To add tags to use when reviewing cost allocation in your Cost and Usage Report, for **Configure managed tags**, choose **Enable managed tags**\.
 For more information, see [Tagging your resources for billing](ecs-using-tags.md#tag-resources-for-billing)\.

-   1. For **Configure execute command**, choose **Enable execute command** to enable the ECS Exec functionality for the task\.
+   1. To enable the ECS Exec functionality for the task, for **Configure execute command**, choose **Enable execute command**\.
 For more information, see [Using Amazon ECS Exec for debugging](ecs-exec.md)\.

-   1. For **Configure propagate tags**, choose **Propagate tags from task definition** to have Amazon ECS add the tags associated with the task definition to your task\.
+   1. To add the tags associated with the task definition to your task, for **Configure propagate tags**, choose **Propagate tags from task definition**\.
 For more information, see [Tagging your resources](ecs-using-tags.md#tag-resources)\.
 **Note**
-If you specify a tag with the same key in the **Tags** section, that tag overrides the tag that's propagated from the task definition\.
+If you specify a tag with the same key in the **Tags** section, that tag overrides the tag that is propagated from the task definition\.

 1. For many target types, EventBridge needs permissions to send events to the target\.
 In these cases, EventBridge can create the IAM role needed for your rule to run\.
+Do one of the following:
-   + To create an IAM role automatically, choose **Create a new role for this specific resource**
+   + To create an IAM role automatically, choose **Create a new role for this specific resource**\.
-   + To use an IAM role that you created earlier, choose **Use existing role**
+   + To use an IAM role that you created earlier, choose **Use existing role** and select the existing role from the dropdown\.

-1. For **Retry policy and dead\-letter queue:**, under **Retry policy**:
+1. \(Optional\) For **Additional settings**, do the following:

-   1. For **Maximum age of event**, enter a value between one minute \(`00:01`\) and 24 hours \(`24:00`\)\.
+   1. For **Maximum age of event**, enter a value between one minute \(00:01\) and 24 hours \(24:00\)\.

    1. For **Retry attempts**, enter a number between 0 and 185\.

    1. For **Dead\-letter queue**, choose whether to use a standard Amazon SQS queue as a dead\-letter queue\.
-EventBridge sends events that match this rule to the dead\-letter queue if they aren't successfully delivered to the target\.
+EventBridge sends events that match this rule to the dead\-letter queue if they are not successfully delivered to the target\.
 Do one of the following:
       + Choose **None** to not use a dead\-letter queue\.
-   + Choose **Select an Amazon SQS queue in the current AWS account to use as the dead\-letter queue** and then select the queue to use from the drop\-down list\.
+      + Choose **Select an Amazon SQS queue in the current AWS account to use as the dead\-letter queue** and then select the queue to use from the dropdown\.
       + Choose **Select an Amazon SQS queue in an other AWS account as a dead\-letter queue** and then enter the ARN of the queue to use\.
 You must attach a resource\-based policy to the queue that grants EventBridge permission to send messages to it\.
 For more information, see [Granting permissions to the dead\-letter queue](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rule-dlq.html#eb-dlq-perms) in the *Amazon EventBridge User Guide*\.

+1. Choose **Next**\.

+1. \(Optional\) Enter one or more tags for the rule\.
+For more information, see [Amazon EventBridge tags](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-tagging.html) in the *Amazon EventBridge User Guide*\.

+1. Choose **Next**\.

+1. Review the details of the rule and choose **Create rule**\.

 ## View your scheduled tasks<a name="scheduled-task-view"></a>

-Your scheduled tasks can be viewed in the Amazon ECS console\.
+Your scheduled tasks can be viewed in the classic Amazon ECS console\.
 You can also view the Amazon EventBridge rules that trigger the scheduled tasks in the EventBridge console\.

 **To view your scheduled tasks \(Amazon ECS console\)**